youssef-ggg/littleClinic-API/README.md

 * Adding custom modules as requested.

 ## Need fixes.
-* fix bugs in edit user password usecase tests.
+* Fix bugs in edit user password usecase tests.
-* Add invalid id case in the models for mongo db ObjectID.
+* Add invalid id case in the model or usecase or dataaccess for mongo db using ObjectID.isValid.
+* Add a proper error logger.
+* Fix the contollers to use params and or query.
 * refactor frontend code.